As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

-First things first: Is this the right time for you to buy a house?
-A few factors go in to this consideration.
+First things first: Is this the right time for you to buy a home?
+A few factors go into this consideration.

 When people hear about mortgage rates in the news, they’re often hearing about the baseline mortgage rates set by the Federal Reserve.
 While it can be nice to understand how these are set, they actually have very little bearing on your personal rates because no one gets the baseline.

 More important to determining your personal mortgage rate is the acronym IPAC: income, property, assets and credit.
 When mortgage lenders make loans, they have to judge the relative risk of the loan.
 That’s what IPAC is all about.

 Your down payment and credit score may play into your rate as well.

 Regardless of your rate, one of the more impactful things you can do is make sure your rate is protected with RateShieldTM Approval||.
 This lets you lock your rate for up to 90 days while you’re shopping for a home.
 When you find the home of your dreams, if the rates are lower than they were when you initially locked your rate, you’ll receive the new, lower rate.
 But if rates have risen, you’ll stay at the rate you previously locked.
 This ensures that you get the best rate no matter what.

 Consider your down payment.
 A down payment is required unless you’re buying your home using a VA loan.

 If you’re looking to get a conventional loan, both Fannie Mae and Freddie Mac have multiple options for paying a small down payment.
 Fannie Mae has a 3% down program.
 For an FHA loan, you may be able to commit as little as 3.5% to the down payment.
 With these options, you’ll pay less up front but you will have to carry mortgage insurance.

 If you can afford it, you can avoid mortgage insurance by putting 20% down on your home.